Max Weinberg: Departure from O'Brien and start of own bands

 In February 2010, Weinberg underwent a twelve-hour open heart valve repair surgery to correct a condition he had known about and had been monitoring since the mid-1980s.
 His recovery took place over three to five months, and Weinberg kept news about the operation private until an interview eight months later.

 In April 2010, O'Brien began his The Legally Prohibited from Being Funny on Television Tour.
 While the rest of the group was part of the tour under the moniker The Legally Prohibited Band, Weinberg was not (except for a brief appearance at one show).
 Instead, he assembled and staged appearances by the Max Weinberg Big Band, a fifteen-piece ensemble with twelve horns that mostly plays the music of Frank Sinatra, Buddy Rich, Count Basie, and Maynard Ferguson.
 Weinberg's interest in the genre dated back to his childhood and the artists he had seen on televised variety shows.

-It was initially unknown whether Weinberg would be part of O'Brien's new late night show on TBS cable that began in November 2010, as no specifics had been worked out for that show while O'Brien focused on his tour.
+It was initially unknown whether Weinberg would be part of O'Brien's new late night show on TBS that began in November 2010, as no specifics had been worked out for that show while O'Brien focused on his tour.
 In June 2010, the Max Weinberg Big Band Tour began with a show in Red Bank, New Jersey's Count Basie Theater.
 Weinberg said that he was booking appearances by his big band through 2011 and that with regard to O'Brien, "I literally have not thought about it.
 There have been no discussions.
 It's kind of an open question."

 In September 2010, it was announced Weinberg would not be part of the show, now named Conan; Jimmy Vivino took over leadership of that band, with Wormworth replacing Weinberg full-time on drums.
 The split was stated as being mutual, with O'Brien saying, "Max has been a huge part of my life for the past 17 years and he is an incredible bandleader and musician," and Weinberg thanking his band and saying, "17 years – a lifetime on TV ... my association with Conan, his staff, and crew has been a deeply rewarding experience for me."
 Weinberg subsequently acknowledged that "we both wanted to go in different directions," but both looked forward to Weinberg occasionally stopping by to sit in on the new show.
 Weinberg said his health was better than ever but that the "life-changing experience emotionally and spiritually" of the surgery, a desire to remain in New Jersey with his family, and an interest in exploring new musical directions had all played a role in his departure from O'Brien.

 Another health scare happened in June 2011 when he was diagnosed with prostate cancer.
 He had surgery for it the following month with a favorable outcome, but did not reveal publicly the news of this health situation for another six years.